French property: Analysis of the market

 Click on picture to enlarge

-French property market: Consult the interactive PDF
+Consult the French property market in the interactive version

 - I want to buy an apartment.
 My bank refused my loan.
 Can I ask the seller a staggered payment of the selling price?